 In a premises liability lawsuit, we seek compensatory damages for your economic and non-economic losses caused by the accident.
 Economic damages may include:

 - Property damage.

 Non-economic damages compensate you for losses that do not have a set dollar value, such as:

 - Pain and suffering.

-If the victim is killed in a premises liability accident, the surviving family members may have a claim for damages against the property owner.
-Wrongful death damages can include (but are not limited to):
+If the victim is killed in a premises liability accident, the surviving family members may have a wrongful death claim against the property owner for:

 - Burial expenses,